MichaelCurrin/dev-cheatsheets/cheatsheets/markdown/collapsible-items.md

 ```

-## Basic
+## Markdown and HTML

-See example below, which uses the bold tag in the title.
+Here we use HTML in the title and Markdown in the body.

 **HTML code:**